Manufactured by: Kaiser Jeep Corporation, Toledo, Ohio, USA.

 Unlike some of the Argentine Army Jeeps which had the spare tire moved to the tailgate, this M606 has the original Willys side-mounted spare.
 When Osvaldo Bosch purchased it, the Jeep actually carried one on each side.
 Probably the previous owner thought better safe than sorry, since he apparently used the Jeep to hunt jabalies (wild boar) in La Pampa.

-Osvaldo says, "The desire to have a military Jeep began when I visited the headquarters of the Asociacion Argentina de Coleccionistas de Vehiculos Militares (AACVM) in Buenos Aires.
+Osvaldo says, "The desire to have a military Jeep began when I visited the Asociacion Argentina de Coleccionistas de Vehiculos Militares (AACVM) in Buenos Aires.
 I left this place and began the long task of finding the right Jeep."

 "It was 2001, and I spent all my Saturdays travelling through places where Jeeps were listed for sale.
 I must have seen M38, M38A1, M606, CJ-2A, and M151, and many of the prices were high.
 I was about to give up when I saw the listing of the Jeep of my dreams, a Kaiser M606 from the Argentine Army which now delivered paper boxes for the printing business of its owner.
 After speaking to him and driving it three times, I verified that the Jeep was in good mechanical condition and had almost all its military elements."